Raiden1411/zabi/docs/pages/api/clients/Client.md

 ```

 ## ConnectRpcServer
-Connects to the RPC server and relases the connection from the client pool.\
+Connects to the target JSON-RPC endpoint.

-This is done so that future fetchs can use the connection that is already freed.
+In case of failure this will retry the connect by the amount of times defined in the `network_config`.\
+This also increments the waiting period by the `pooling_interval` set in the initial config.

 ### Signature